A Safer High Chair

 Unrestrained child falling out of chair.

-Our research showed us that since the safety standards became mandatory, high chairs are generally pretty safe.
-However, one area of improvement is the safety restraint.
+Since the safety standards became mandatory, high chairs are generally pretty safe.
+However, our research identified one area of improvement: the safety restraint.

 Key Finding